 Was I raped?

-This may seem like an odd question, but it’s common to feel confused as to whether you were raped or not – most likely because you knew your rapist.
-He may be a friend, an ex-partner, a colleague, or even your current boyfriend – rape is rarely something that a stranger does to you.
-In fact, over 97% of calls to the rape crisis helpline are from victims who knew their attackers; it’s important to know this so you understand you’re not alone.
+‘Was I raped?’ might seem like an odd question, but it’s common to feel confused as to whether you were raped or not – most likely because you knew your rapist.
+They may be a friend, an ex-partner, a colleague, or even your current partner – rape is rarely something that a stranger does to you.
+In fact, 90% of rape victims knew their attacker previously; it’s important to know this so you understand you’re not alone.